DIY Felt Gnome Ornament with Free Pattern

 - Christmas Wood Slice Gnome Ornaments – As one of the fastest and most fun gnome projects, I can’t not share this one–it’s so cute!
 And, bonus, it’s literally the fastest gnome ever.

 Your shares are how this site grows and I am sincerely grateful.
-Know a friend who’d like this?
-Please share it on Facebook or save it to your favorite gnome ornament tutorial ideas board on Pinterest.
+Please share it on Facebook or save it to your favorite ornament tutorial ideas pin board.

 Gnome Felt Ornament